nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 Development of ultrafast pulse measurement Frequency Resolved Optical Gating (FROG) diagnostic for use with the Spitfire laser system.
 Currently the software controls the Newport XPS and a Thorlabs CCS200 spectrometer

 -- Developed by Nick Beier

+# Solid Target Stage

+Development of multi-axis target stage for hard X-ray generation with the Spitfire laser system.

+-- Developed by Christina Strilets

 # DAQ